kelen-argosi/progressive/README.md

 - Reporting bugs or feature requests
 - Sharing it with others in the Obsidian community
 - Funding : If you really want to donate, give money to a charity

 ---

-## 🧠 Developer & API Notes

-- Developed in **TypeScript**
-- All styles are now externalized into `styles.css` for theme compatibility.
-- Uses `registerInterval` to handle periodic updates safely.
-- Uses `Vault.cachedRead()` for efficient file access.

----